 STEM QUESTIONS FOR REFLECTION

-These questions for reflection are perfect to use with kiddos of all ages to talk about how the challenge went and what they might do differently next time around.
+These reflection questions are perfect for kids of all ages to discuss how the challenge went and what they might do differently next time around.

 Use these questions for reflection with your kids after they have completed the STEM challenge to encourage discussion of results and critical thinking.